Diagnosis and Treatment

 Neurocognitive Testing

-Neurocognitive testing has been found to be a significant tool in evaluating cognitive deficits, measuring patient recovery, and determining return-to-play criteria in concussed individuals (McCrea, 2003; Collins, 2003).
-The cognitive impairments that follow a sport-related concussion typically include deficits in memory, attention, concentration, processing speed and other executive functions.9 It has been reported that these impairments are detectable for up to 5-7 days post-injury (McCrea, 2003).
+Neurocognitive testing has been found to be a helpful tool in evaluating cognitive deficits, measuring patient recovery, and determining return-to-play criteria in concussed individuals (McCrea, 2003; Collins, 2003).
+The cognitive impairments that follow a sport-related concussion typically include deficits in memory, attention, concentration, processing speed and other executive functions.
+It has been reported that these impairments are detectable for up to 5-7 days post-injury (McCrea, 2003).

 Paper-and-Pencil Format